 The Alban Way follows the route of the former Hatfield to St Albans branch line railway.
 Opened in 1865, the line connected the city of St Albans with the Great Northern Railway and to the wider national rail network.
 It was in use for passengers until 1951, and the final freight trains used the line in 1969, after which the track was dismantled.
-The privatisation of railways during the 1960s and increased use of the Midland Mainline for goods trains led to the route becoming largely redundant, and its closure followed years of financial loss.
+The increased use of the Midland Mainline for goods trains led to the route becoming largely redundant, and its closure followed years of financial loss.